24-hour soccer match in 'city that never sleeps'

 MIDTOWN, Manhattan (WABC) --Hundreds of players signed up to compete in a 24-hour soccer match in the city that never sleeps.

-New York City Football Club (NYCFC) hosted the event at Rockefeller Center in an effort to unite the club's connection with the city's soccer fans.
+New York City Football Club (NYCFC) hosted the event Friday at Rockefeller Center in an effort to unite the club's connection with the city's soccer fans and promote their 2018 Major League Soccer (MLS) season.

-"I think being here today shows how important the fans are to our football club," said NYCFC head coach Patrick Vieira.
+"I think being here today shows how important the fans are to our football club," NYCFC head coach Patrick Vieira said.

 More than 500 participants signed up to compete in the small-sided game.

-"It's an intimate crowd, and it's a smaller field to have more fun," said NYCFC player Rodney Wallace.
+"It's an intimate crowd, and it's a smaller field to have more fun," NYCFC player Rodney Wallace said.

 Players were divided into two teams: Team Vieira and Team David Villa, named after NYCFC's team captain.